Mark Carter (rugby)

-Mark Carter is a former rugby football player.
+Mark Carter is a former rugby football footballer.
 He represented Auckland in both rugby union and rugby league and represented New Zealand in rugby union.
 He has a street named after him in South Auckland.

 Early life

 Carter attended Liston College in Henderson, West Auckland.

 Rugby Union

 He played in the 1991 Rugby World Cup.
 He became the first forward for the Auckland Blues to score three tries in a Super Rugby match, which he did in 1998 while playing the Stormers.